Bill Nye said it… Plant-based diets are the future.

 What a plant-based diet comes down to, at the end of the day, is a happier and healthier planet overall.
 And who wouldn’t want that?
 Whether its a reduction in animal products/byproducts or a complete elimination, everyone is going to be at different stages in the journey, but arming ourselves with the knowledge is at least half the battle, so we’re off to a good start.

 I’ll end with this quote by Richard Branson:

 “I believe that in 30 years or so we will no longer need to kill any animals and that all meat will either be clean or plant-based, taste the same and also be much healthier for everyone.
 One day we will look back and think how archaic our grandparents were in killing animals for food.”

-If you’re further along with your commitment to greener eating, why not give yourself a real challenge with 30 Days of Meatless Mornings?
+And if you’re further along with your commitment to greener eating, why not give yourself a real challenge with 30 Days of Meatless Mornings: